-Associate Professor Anselmi, Chair; Professors Mace∙, Masino, and Raskin; Associate Professor and Director of the Counseling Center Lee, Associate Professor Reuman∙∙; Assistant Professors Casserly, Chang, and Holt; Senior Lecturer and Laboratory Coordinator Swart; Lecturer and Laboratory Coordinator Chapman; Visiting Assistant Professors Averna, Brunquell, and Hartman; Visiting Lecturer McGrath
+Associate Professor Anselmi∙∙, Chair; Professors Mace (acting chair, spring 2015), Vernon Roosa Professor of Applied Science Masino†, and Professor Raskin; Associate Professor and Director of the Counseling Center Lee, Associate Professor Reuman; Assistant Professors Casserly, Helt, and Holt; Senior Lecturer and Laboratory Coordinator Swart; Lecturer and Laboratory Coordinator Chapman; Visiting Associate Professor Brunquell; Visiting Assistant Professors Gockel and Mackey; Research Assistant Professor Ruskin; Visiting Lecturers Mahalak and McGrath; Lecturer in Psychology and Assistant Director of the Counseling Center Kennen

 Psychology is a scientific inquiry into the nature of thought, feeling, and action.
 Because psychology developed from such disciplines as biology, physics, and philosophy, students will find that the study of psychology enhances one’s understanding of a variety of subjects.
 Courses in psychology will contribute to preparation for a variety of careers and for enrollment in graduate education in disciplines such as psychology, education, social work, law, medicine, and business.

 The psychology major, B.A. or B.S.—Students are required to take 11 semester courses in psychology and one in biology (either BIOL 140 or BIOL 182L) and earn a grade of C- or better in each.
 Any student who must repeat a required course to attain the required grade of at least C- will be allowed only one opportunity to do so.
 Students should consult with their adviser to choose a set of courses that is consistent with the student’s goals and that offers broad exposure to the discipline of psychology, as well as depth in one or more of the diverse sub-areas.
-Psychology majors are strongly encouraged to take other courses in the natural and social sciences.
+Psychology majors are strongly encouraged to take cognate courses in the humanities, arts, and natural and social sciences that enhance topics and issues in psychology.
 Students are expected to arrange their course work according to the following system:

 From time to time new courses will be added or substituted for those in the above listings.
 Students should consult with the chair concerning courses taken at other institutions or other matters pertinent to requirements for the major.